Powerlearnproject/se-day1-assignment-Kebby647/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall and Agile are methodologies of building things where as: Waterfall methodology involves a direct approach of rigorous steps that are dully followed one after the other

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.